derrickeckardt/tweet-classification/part1/README.md

 ![alt text](https://github.iu.edu/cs-b551-fa2018/derrick-a2/blob/master/part1/n3boardvalues.jpg "n=3 board values")

 Now, the algorithm needed to account for strength of future moves.
 In other moves, boards that not only have high value points, but also have possible winning outcomes.
 More [Connect 4 Strategy](https://www.quora.com/What-is-the-winning-strategy-for-the-first-player-in-Connect-Four-games) and [Expert Connect 4 Strategy](http://www.pomakis.com/c4/expert_play.html) went into great depth.
 While not a one-to-one analogy, it drove home the importance of positions that lead to multiple different ways to win.

-The way I implemented that part of the heuristic
+Since, the board can change fairly easily via rotations, the way I implemented that part of the heuristic was to recognize rows, diagonals, and/or columns that had the potential to win, by having enough pieces in those lines.
+Then, I added or subtracted values of either 2n<sup>2</sup> or just n<sup>2</sup> to my board score.
+This would cause the number to move significantly based on the strength of the future wins.